valboz/VBBinaryLensing/docs/LightCurves.md

 Now the array `mags` contains the magnification for each time specified in the array `times`.

-Moreover, we also have the source trajectory relative to the lens in the arrays `y1s` and `y2s`, which can be useful to draw plots with the source trajectory.
-The convention used here is that the source comes from the right to the left (positive to negative y1) with y2 fixed to -u0.
-This is consistent with the other light curve calculations where the rotational symmetry is lost.
-In detail, we have
+Moreover, we also have the source trajectory relative to the lens in the arrays `y1s` and `y2s`, which can be useful to draw plots with the source trajectory as discussed before.

-$$y_1=-\frac{t-t_0}{t_E}$$

-$$y_2=-u_0$$

 Apart from the compactness of the code, some computational advantage of the use of the single-call light curve function emerges with higher order effects, in which some calculations are re-used and not repeated at every function call.